 - Hierarchy icon : Indicates that the work item is assigned to a program different than the section being viewed.

 - Links icon : Indicates that work item links exist.
 The icon with a left arrow indicates the item has one or more predecessors, while an icon with a left arrow indicates the item has one or more successors.
 Select the work item to open its Details panel, and select the View the Predecessors and Successors button from the Links tab to view the relationships between predecessors and successors.
 A predecessor is a work item that must be completed before the work item it is linked to.
 A successor is a work item that must be completed after the work item it is linked to.

 - Chat icon : Displays only on stories.
 Select this icon to launch the Discussion window for a story, where you can enter a new post.

-- Question mark : Displays when a work item is assigned to a different program increment than the one selected in the Configuration bar or page filters.
+- Question mark : Displays when a work item is assigned to a different program increment than the one selected in the Configuration bar (old navigation only), sidebar (new navigation only), or page filters.

 - Tag icon : Displays on features when tags are present.
 Hover on the icon to display the tag names.

 - Work Item Name: The name of the work item; select a name to open the item’s Details panel.
 If an item is blocked, the text will display in red.

 - Health: Goal or theme health; click the group of icons to update the health status.
 The column is displayed when the Show Health toggle found in Extra Configs is switched on.

 - Points: The sum of effort points from child stories.
 For each epic, summary points calculated are based on all stories related to this epic or its child capabilities.